Chevalley property and discriminant ideals of Cayley-Hamilton Hopf Algebras: Preliminaries

 \subsection{Module-finite algebras}

 Let $A$ be an algebra with a central subalgebra $C$ such that $A$ is a finitely generated $C$-module.
 Such an algebra $A$ is referred to as a \textit{module-finite $C$-algebra} \cite[p.xv]{MR2080008}.
-In the following, we always assume that \textit{$A$ is an affine module-finite $C$-algebra} over an algebraically closed field $\mathbbm{k}$.
-By Artin-Tate Lemma, $C$ is an affine $\mathbbm{k}$-algebra (in particular, $C$ is Noetherian).
+In this subsection, we always assume that $A$ is an affine module-finite $C$-algebra over an algebraically closed field $\mathbbm{k}$.
+By the Artin-Tate Lemma, $C$ is an affine $\mathbbm{k}$-algebra (in particular, $C$ is Noetherian).
 Thus, for any $\mathfrak{m}\in \text{maxSpec}C$, $C/\mathfrak{m}\cong \mathbbm{k}$ by Hilbert's Nullstellensatz.
-There is \textit{a family of finite-dimensional $\mathbbm{k}$-algebras parameterized by the points in }$\text{maxSpec}C$:
+There is a family of finite-dimensional $\mathbbm{k}$-algebras parameterized by the points in $\text{maxSpec}C$:

 If $A$ can be generated by $d$ elements as a $C$-module, then each member in $\mathcal{B}_{A}$ is a finite-dimensional $\mathbbm{k}$-algebra with $\mathbbm{k}$-dimension $\leqslant d$.
 If $A$ is further a finitely generated projective $C$-module of constant rank $d$ (for example, $A$ is a free $C$-module of rank $d$), then by Nakayama's Lemma, all algebras in $\mathcal{B}_{A}$ have $\mathbbm{k}$-dimension $d$.